Angular-momentum pairs in spherical systems: applications to the Galactic centre: Applications to the Galactic Centre

+We ran a set of isolated three-ring problems in \nring with initial conditions adjusted to mimic the Galactic centre.
+We initialised all pairs with relative inclinations of $\theta_b = 10^\circ$ and inclination with respect to the perturber $\theta_\IMBH\simeq65^\circ$.
+We chose this inclination because, in the case of disruption, the maximum relative angle $\theta_1 + \theta_2=130^\circ$ exceeds $100^\circ$, pushing the corresponding pairs into retrograde orbits relative to the inner objects.
+For each set of initial conditions, we perform $10^4$ three-ring simulations.

-To interpret the results, we stack all pairs in a single snapshot at $t = 10~\text{Myr}$ and measure their relative inclinations $\theta_b$, as well as the relative inclination $\theta_\mathrm{rel}$ of each pair's total angular momentum $\L_i+\L_j$ with respect to the net angular momentum of the innermost pairs (semi-major axes $0.04 \leq a \leq 0.05$~pc).
-An important parameter is the mass of the fragment relative to the IMBH mass; we thus choose two different clump masses: $m_i+m_j=100\msun$ and $m_i+m_j=200\msun$, with $m_i=m_j$ in both cases.
+To interpret the results, we stacked all pairs in a single snapshot at $t = 10~\text{Myr}$ and measured their relative inclinations $\theta_b$, as well as the relative inclination $\theta_\mathrm{rel}$ of each pair's total angular momentum $\L_i+\L_j$ with respect to the net angular momentum of the innermost pairs (semi-major axes $0.04 \leq a \leq 0.05$~pc).

 Figure~\ref{fig:gc_app} shows the resulting relative angle $\theta_\mathrm{rel}$ as a function of semi-major axis (upper panels) and the pairs' average inclination, defined as $\bar{\theta}_b = \arccos(\langle \cos\theta_b\rangle)$ (lower panels), indicating regions where pairs are disrupted or remain coupled.
 The left panels correspond to fragments with total mass $100\msun$, and the right panels correspond to fragments with mass $200\msun$.
 To obtain statistics, we bin the data with bin width 0.025~pc, resulting in approximately 115 objects per bin in the inner region and up to about 635 objects per bin in the outer region.